 Records may be read into memory only in the forward mode.
 Both CA and WC must be set; CA to the initial core address -1; WC to the 2s complement of the number of words to be read.
-Both density and parity bits must be set.
+Both the density (bits 10 and 11) and parity (bit 3) must be specified.

-If WC is set to less than the actual record length, only WC words are transferred into memory.
+If WC is set to less than the actual record length, only the number of words specified by the WC register are transferred into memory.
 If WC is greater than or equal to the actual record length, the entire record is read into memory.
 In any case, both parity checks are performed.
-The MTF is set, and an interrupt (if enabled) occurs when the LPCC mark passes the read head.
+The MTF is set, and an interrupt (if enabled) occurs after the LPCC mark passes the read head.
 If either lateral or longitudinal parity errors or bad tape have been detected, or if an incorrect record-length error occurs (WC not equal to the number of words in the record), the appropriate status bits are set; but the interrupt occurs only when the MTF is set.